Employment Authorization Card

-Home » Work Visas and Employment Green Cards » What is Employment Authorization, and Why Do You Need It?
+Home » Work Visas and Employment Green Cards » Employment Authorization Card

-If you’re a foreign national living in the United States, and you want to get a job, you will need to be authorized to work before you can gain employment.
-How do you obtain employment authorization?
-Here, we explain.
+If you’re a foreign national living in the United States, you may need to obtain an employment authorization card before you can legally work.

 - Lawful temporary resident